eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 ### Pass-Fail Criteria

-Condorcet does not, in general, satisfy the participation criterion.
+Condorcet, in general, can fail some desirable criteria.
+For example, it can fail the participation criterion.
 That is, participating in an election might end up giving you a *worse* outcome than if you had abstained.
 However, this *generally* only occurs with four or more candidates.

 With three candidates (or at least the system being considered here), there are no participation failures.
 No monotonicity violation like in RCV either<d-footnote>This is not that surprising.
 Monotonicity is actually really hard to violate.
 Some call it a "free" property, because you need to define an absurdly convoluted system to break it.
 The fact any seriously considered system fails it is a wonder.
 Condorcet does not fail monotonicity, but it's worth mentioning it here because of RCV.</d-footnote><d-cite key="brandt2025condorcet"></d-cite>.
+Minimax also [does not generally satisfy the Condorcet loser criterion](https://en.wikipedia.org/wiki/Condorcet_loser_criterion#Minimax), but *does* with three candidates<d-footnote>This is easily seen by case analysis (if a Condorcet loser exists among three candidates, then a Condorcet winner must also exist and would be elected instead) or the equivalence with Ranked Pairs/Schulze, which do satisfy the Condorcet loser criterion for any number of candidates.</d-footnote>.
 Further, when outside of a cycle, the system will satisfy [IIA](../iia/){:target="_blank"}!

-Minimax also [does not generally satisfy the Condorcet loser criterion](https://en.wikipedia.org/wiki/Condorcet_loser_criterion#Minimax), but *does* with three candidates<d-footnote>This is easily seen by case analysis (if a Condorcet loser exists among three candidates, then a Condorcet winner must also exist and would be elected instead) or the equivalence with Ranked Pairs/Schulze, which do satisfy the Condorcet loser criterion for any number of candidates.</d-footnote>.

-Condorcet, in general, can fail some desirable criteria.
-But this system essentially funnels down Condorcet into the scenario where it really shines.
+This system essentially funnels down Condorcet into the perfect conditions where it really shines.

 ### Strategy Is Minimal